realworldocaml/book/en/02-guided-tour.md

 - : int list = [5; 4; 6; 1]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Here, we use the dot-notation to reference elements of the `List` and
-`List.map` is a function that takes a list and a function for
+`String` module.  `List.map` in particular is a function that takes a
-transforming elements of that list, and returns to us a new list with
+list and a function for transforming elements of that list, and
-the transformed elements.
+returns to us a new list with the transformed elements.

 There's another new piece of syntax to learn here: labeled arguments.
 `String.length` is passed with the label, `~f`.
 Labeled arguments are